The Sacred World Tree (Ceiba)

 The fluff falls from the tree every three years.

 - Kapok is a silky cotton-like fiber located within the fruits.
-The fruit pods are called pochote by the Maya who use the fiber for clothing.
+The fruit pods are called pochote by the Maya who use the fiber for clothing and stuffing for pillows.

 - Itzam Yeh can be seen in full figure in:

 - Palenque: Pacal’s Sarcophagus